CodeIntelligenceTesting/libpng/projects/visualc71/README.txt

 To use:

 1) On the main menu, select "File | Open Solution".
-   Open "libpng.sln".
+   Open "libci.sln".

 2) Display the Solution Explorer view (Ctrl+Alt+L)

 3) Set one of the project as the StartUp project.
-If you just want to build the binaries set "libpng" as the startup project (Select "libpng" tree view item + Project | Set as StartUp project).
-If you want to build and test the binaries set it to "pngtest" (Select "pngtest" tree view item + Project | Set as StartUp project)
+If you just want to build the binaries set "libci" as the startup project (Select "libci" tree view item + Project | Set as StartUp project).
+If you want to build and test the binaries set it to "citest" (Select "citest" tree view item + Project | Set as StartUp project)

 4) Select "Build | Configuration Manager...".